Mixed Doubles (1933 film)

-Mixed Doubles is a 1933 British comedy film directed by Sidney Morgan and starring Jeanne De Casalis, Frederick Lloyd and Cyril Rymond.It was shot at British and Dominions Elstree Studios as a quota quickie for release by Paramount Pictures.
+Mixed Doubles is a 1933 British comedy film directed by Sidney Morgan and starring Jeanne de Casalis, Frederick Lloyd and Cyril Rymond.
+It was written by Joan Morgan, adapted from the 1925 play of the same name by Frank Stayton, and shot at British and Dominions Elstree Studios as a quota quickie for release by Paramount Pictures.
 The film revolves around "[r]omantic complications in two marriages".

-It adapts the 1925 play of the same name by Frank Stayton.